Virtualization-projects/ee-workshop/README.md

 	PS C:\> git clone https://github.com/dockersamples/hybrid-app.git
 	```

 2. Set an environment variable for the DTR host name.
-Much like you did for the Java app, this will make a few step easier.
+Similar to what you did for the Java app, this will simplify a few steps.
 Copy the DTR host name again and create the environment variable.
-For instance, if your DTR host was `ip172-18-0-17-bajlvkom5emg00eaner0.direct.ee-beta2.play-with-docker.com` you would type:
+For instance, if your DTR host FQDN is `ip172-18-0-17-bajlvkom5emg00eaner0.direct.ee-beta2.play-with-docker.com` you would type:

 	```powershell
 	PS C:\> $env:DTR_HOST="ip172-18-0-17-bajlvkom5emg00eaner0.direct.ee-beta2.play-with-docker.com"